jakeogh/dnsgate/README.md

 **Why?**

 To force the issue.
-It's up to the people who they execute code for.
+Individuals should decide who they execute code for.
 Providers will either adapt and not use subdomains; explicitly linking the requirement to execute their code to get their content, or will find a better way.